JuliaPOMDP/POMDPs.jl/README.md

 Our goal is to provide a common programming vocabulary for:

-1. Expressing problems using the POMDP format.
+1. Expressing problems as POMDPs.
 2. Writing solver software.
 3. Running simulations efficiently.